hex-digital/sage-blade-block-renderer/README.md

 ### Modifying your Block

 Your Block has a few options available to it to modify.
-Add these as member variables to your generated block class to defined and use them.
+Add these as member variables to your generated block class to define and use them.

 Your block's class will default to `"wp-block-$prefix-$slug"`, where the prefix has the trailing slash trimmed.
 This block class is available in the view as `$blockClass` for easy use with BEM class naming.